AllanOricil/esp32-mfa-authenticator/README.md

 ## 🔌 Boot and Reset Requirements

 - 2.4Ghz WiFi signal with internet connection, in order to sync the board's clock with the [NTP server](https://ntp.org/).
-- SD card with `config.yml` in the root as shown below:
+- SD card with `config.yml` and `services.yml` files in the root, as shown below:

 ### ⚙️ config.yml